Optically-pumped magnetometer arrays for magnetoencephalography

 OPMMEG will develop an OPM array that meets these requirements for widespread use of OPMs in MEG and demonstrate its application to magnetoencephalography.

-Consortium Collaboration
+Consortium Overview

 The project brings together world leaders in quantum sensor components and systems, commercial MEG systems, and MEG applications.
 OPMMEG will build a value chain from photonic devices to systems connecting all relevant stakeholders.